mmore21/ai/README.md

 * Convolutional Neural Network (CNN)
 * Neural Style Transfer CNN

-Also, there is the possibility of writing a simple deep learning library for educational purposes.
+Also, there is the possibility of using a self-implemented deep learning library for educational purposes.